-From the white sand beautiful and well maintained Port Harcourt beaches to the zoo, market and amusement parks, here are the top places to visit in Port Harcourt.
+From the beautiful white sand, well maintained PH Beaches to the Zoo.
+Here are the top places to visit in Port Harcourt in 2020.

 - Portharcourt Tourist beach